Best Books3

 David wants to hear about his grandfather's experiences firsthand.
 Why is it important for us to cultivate and preserve our oral histories?
 Do you have a relative or friend whose story you believe should be captured for posterity?

-Lev's father is taken-and almost certainly killed-by the NKVD, yet Lev himself stays behind to defend Leningrad.
-How do you think he reconciled his patriotism to his love for his father?
+Lev's father is taken - and almost certainly killed - by the NKVD, yet Lev himself stays behind to defend Leningrad.
+How do you think he reconciled his patriotism with his love for his father?

 In the midst of a major historical moment, Lev is preoccupied with thoughts of food and sex.
 What does this tell us about experiencing history as it unfolds?